 Sensitive personal data

-At times we’ll collect sensitive personal data for Equal Opportunities monitoring, as well as researching whether we deliver great experiences for everyone, but this is only ever analysed at an aggregate level.
+We will not collect sensitive personal data other than for Equal Opportunities monitoring, but this is only ever analysed at an aggregate level.

 How we use your personal data